Buttoned Snout

 Status and distribution

 Nationally Scarce B. They are mainly restricted to the south east of England.
-Rare in Nottinghamshire and recorded once at Netherfield Lagoons, two hibernating individuals.
+Rare in Nottinghamshire and recorded in three consecutive years at Netherfield Lagoons, hibernating in the Pump House.

 Best time to see